 - Protect your pipes

 - Find your stopcock and know how to use it

 Your stopcock is the connection between your home and the mains water supply.
-Make sure you know the location of your stopcock can be turned off in an emergency.
-It’s normally under your sink.
-Look for a tap or a lever on your copper pipes and turn it clockwise to switch it off.
+Make sure you know the location of your stopcock so it can be turned off in an emergency.
+It’s normally under your sink - look for a tap or a lever on your copper pipes and turn it clockwise to switch it off.
 If your pipes do freeze, locate the frozen pipe and apply heat to melt the blockage – a hair dryer or hot water bottle works best.
 Read more about what to do if a pipe bursts on the Affinity Water website.

 - Test smoke alarms and CO detectors

 All homes should be fitted with a smoke alarm and Carbon Monoxide (CO) detector.
-These play an important role in keeping your family safe so it’s worth checking the batteries, and cleaning them regularly with a vacuum cleaner to ensure they are in good working order.
+These play an important role in keeping your family safe so it’s important you check the batteries, and clean them regularly with a vacuum cleaner to ensure they are in good working order.